This homemade dusting spray is a natural alternative to expensive, chemical commercial sprays. It works great, saves money, and is natural!

 Oh yeah, and it works.
 It leaves my furniture dust-free, shiny, and beautiful.

 I use this dusting spray on my wooden coffee table, dining room table, end tables, and bookcases.
-I love it because it’s natural, it smells sweet, and it doesn’t leave a slick spot on the kitchen floor for me to slip on every time I spray it!
+I love it because it’s natural, it has a sweet citrus scent, and it doesn’t leave a slick spot on the kitchen floor for me to slip on every time I spray it!

 - ⅓ cup of water